Bira/octopus-carnival/_drafts/wir-dscc-cactus.md

 service, a fate it will always try to escape.

-Hunter cacti are more amenable to cooperation with humanoids, who can easily train them to attack only designated targets in exchange for being regularly fed when out of combat.
+Hunter cacti are more amenable to cooperation with humanoids, who can easily train them to attack only designated targets in exchange for a regular supply of food.
 In these cases they will be found alongside other guardians.

 These are neat, and very nasty.
 Cactus drinks you indeed.